After a long run of peace and prosperity in Canada, is there a seismic upheaval coming to our way of living?

 We’ve had an unprecedented run of regional peace and relative prosperity for 80 years.
 That’s a luxury I’ve taken for granted.
 Our attention is on how to optimize our potential, be healthier, earn more, top up the RRSPs, invest better, or enjoy a nice holiday.

 Things started to shift before the global pandemic in 2020.
 Russia invaded Crimea in 2014 and when left unchecked invaded Eastern Ukraine.
-In 2022, the war in Europe in 80 years. escalated with Russia’s full scale invasion.
+In 2022, the first war in Europe in 80 years. escalated with Russia’s full scale invasion.
 Add to that war in the Middle East, a global economy on the downturn, and violent, antisemitic protests across the globe.

 Maslow’s Pyramid